tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

     similar files for the ``tt`` environment.
 They contain checksums for Tarantool and ``tt`` executables, and for the ``tt.yaml`` configuration file.

-To generate hashes and signatures for integrity check, use the ``--with-integrity-check`` option.
+To generate checksums and signatures for integrity check, use the ``--with-integrity-check`` option.
 Its argument must be an RSA private key.

 .. note::